Dumanga/medical-center-management-system/progress.md

 - Attempted to add appointment charge support; accidentally ran 'prisma migrate reset --force' which dropped the database and reseeded only the default admin.
 All previously entered data was lost.
 Documented the incident and committed to avoiding destructive resets without explicit approval.
 - Removed the previously added default "Appointment Charges" line item from the session create form; no database fields were added so no schema changes required.
 Verified session creation flow without the extra row.
 - Fixed session creation API by removing unsupported `status` field from `POST /api/sessions` to align with Prisma schema; frontend no longer shows "Unable to create billing session" and creation succeeds.
 - Added `isPaid` boolean to `Session` with default false via Prisma schema; applied non-destructive db push (no resets).
 - Exposed `PATCH /api/sessions/[id]` to update `isPaid`.
 - Updated sessions list to show a Status column (Paid / Payment Pending).
 - Added "Mark as Paid" action in session view to set status to Paid.
+ - Added Tailwind-styled success popup on "Mark as Paid"; requires clicking OK to return to the list (no auto-close) for clearer UX confirmation.